Search

 Restoration

-In 2023 we are working on putting paving back in Peto’s Italian Garden.
+In 2024-25 we are working on the conservation management plan for restoring Peto’s Italian Garden.
 There is currently some paving (not the original paving) down one side and the rest has shingle, which keeps it tidy but is difficult to walk on.
-Our aim is to raise funds through summer 2023 and organise the project to get the paving work done in 2024/25.
+There is only one of the original six sets of steps.
+Only one side of the Italian garden has its parapet wall.

-In 2023 we put in a path from Peto’s Italian Garden to the walled kitchen garden to improve visitors’ access.
-We aim to complete the path project in early 2024.
+In 2023 and 2024 we put in a path from the entrance, past Peto’s Italian Garden to the walled kitchen garden to improve visitors’ access.
+This project was largely funded from the Trust’s reserves but also with assistance from London Stansted Airport Community Fund.

 In May 2021 we completed the restoration of the balustrade around the lilypond in Peto’s Italian garden .
-This project has involved the rebuilding of the balustrade with the original plinths and coping stones that we had and new stone balusters where existing ones were broken or beyond repair.
+This project has involved the rebuilding of the balustrade with the original plinths and coping stones that we had and new stone balusters where existing ones were broken or beyond repair Many individuals and organisations contributed to the funding for this project, as listed on a board in the Italian Garden.

 In 2019 Landsec funded the restoration by Herringbone Restoration Ltd of the last remaining set of steps into the Italian garden.